 - EAAs, on the other hand, cannot be produced in the body and must be consumed in the diet.

-Consuming EAAs stimulates muscle protein synthesis.
-But eating more NEAAs doesn’t add any further stimulus.
+Research shows that consuming EAAs stimulates muscle protein synthesis and helps build muscle, but eating more NEAAs doesn’t add any further stimulus.
 When EAAs are consumed, the additional NEAAs required for the production of complete proteins are produced in the body.
-Ingesting EAAs, either as dietary protein or as supplements, shifts the balance between synthesis and breakdown of muscle protein to favor the net production of new muscle protein, which defines muscle growth.
+Ingesting EAAs, either as dietary protein or as amino acid supplements, shifts the balance between synthesis and breakdown of muscle protein to favor the net production of new muscle protein, which defines muscle gain.

 What Are the Best Amino Acids for Muscle Growth?